 The tablespoon is a common measurement of ingredients used in cooking and baking.

 Tablespoon is equivalent to 0.5 fluid ounce or 15 mL.
 A tablespoon is commonly abbreviated in recipes as “tbsp” or “tbs”.
-Similarly to the teaspoon, a tablespoon is used to measure dry ingredients like dried herbs and spices, baking powder, baking soda and cream of tartar.
+Similar to the teaspoon, a tablespoon is used to measure dry ingredients like dried herbs and spices, baking powder, baking soda and cream of tartar.
 It can also be used to measure liquids like pure vanilla extract, honey, maple syrup, mustard and mayonnaise.

 What’s a Pinch, Dash and Smidgen